eth_newBlockFilter - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_newBlockFilter method:
+Here is the list of body parameters for the eth_newBlockFilter method:

-1. jsonrpc: The version of the JSON-RPC protocol being used.
-Typically, this is "2.0".
+1. jsonrpc: The version of the JSON-RPC protocol used, which is "2.0" in this case.

-2. id: A unique identifier for the request.
+2. id: A unique identifier for the request, which helps in matching the response with the request.
 In this example, it is 67.

 Use Cases